 The scene is set.
 You landed the job.
 You played your cards right and your new employer has put an offer on the table first.
 Before you summon your inner Trump and step up to hammer out that killer deal, make sure you understand exactly what’s on offer.

 Recently we shared our ultimate how to guide on negotiating the best salary.
-It’s an art form, and the further you progress in your career, the more there is at stake.
+Negotiating a salary is an art form, and the further you progress in your career, the more there is at stake.
 Once you get the offer, here are five focus questions to ensure you’re well informed and ready to get the best deal.

 Know your numbers.
 It’s stressful landing a new job and money is a delicate topic – it’s easy to misunderstand or make assumptions.
 When an employer says they’ll offer $100k are they really offering: